ualberta-mueller-group/MCGS/docs/development-notes.md

   3+ subgames fitting inside a sliding window.
   - CLI option `--single-seg` can limit this to single subgames.
 - First, all single partisan subgames are looked up in the database.
-Those having DB entries are candidates for replacement.
+Those having DB entries with non-`nullptr` links (including self links) are candidates for replacement.
   - Candidates are stored in separate "containers" (vectors), according to their `game_type_t`s.
   - Each replacement attempt considers a sum of subgames from the same